 The Bank has a Compliance Committee installed for the purpose of inspecting and evaluating the entity-wide compliance from the perspective of comprehensive management and operation.
-During the fiscal year under review, the Compliance Committee met four times, understanding compliance-related issues and discussing the measures to address such issues.
+During the fiscal 2020 under review, the Compliance Committee met twice, understanding compliance-related issues and discussing the measures to address such issues.

-Furthermore, various kinds of training were conducted concerning "reconstructing and nurturing awareness toward information management systems" as a priority issue under the Bank's compliance program.
+Furthermore, the subjects and categories of confidential information were reviewed, and various kinds of training were conducted concerning a "review of information management systems" as a priority issue under the Bank's compliance program.